yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

       - Dev team could change tasks of a PBI freely
       - Once SB is commited, no PBIs could be added into SB
   - PI (Product Increment)
+    - What
+      - PI: the sum of all the PBIs completed in a sprint
+        - Meet the well-defined DoD
+          - Poor DoD definition will cause,
+            - Not every PI could be potentially released
+            - Need extra stabilization sprint for bug fixes and testing
+        - Accepted by PO per acceptance criteria on Sprint Review meeting
+    - How
+      - Always be potentially shippable
+        - Meet the well-defined DoD
+          - Dev
+            - Unit test
+            - Code review
+          - Test
+            - Functional
+            - Regression
+            - System integration
+            - Performance regression
+          - Documentation
+            - Design doc
+            - User doc
+            - Release notes
+        - DoD has no big gaps between sprint and release level
 </pre>

 ### 3.4 Five Meetings

+A sprint iteration usually has 5 regular scrum meetings,

+* Sprint Planning Meeting
+* Daily Scrum Meeting
+* Sprint Backlog Grooming Meeting
+* Sprint Review Meeting
+* Sprint Retrospective Meeting

+All these meetings make sure Scrum team could follow the Agile principles and values, to maximized the value of Scrum team.
+Below mindmap shows that all key information related to these 5 meeting,

 <pre class="km-container-4" minder-data-type="markdown" style="height: 700px">